astro/microvm.nix/doc/src/faq.md

 Yes.
 This scenario is enabled through the flake's `lib.buildRunner` function.
-See the [`nix run microvm#build-microvm`](https://github.com/astro/microvm.nix/blob/main/pkgs/build-microvm.nix) script that you will need to customize to fit your deployment scnario.
+See the [`nix run microvm#build-microvm`](https://github.com/astro/microvm.nix/blob/main/pkgs/build-microvm.nix) script that you will need to customize to fit your deployment scenario.